Circus Animals

 Circus Animals is the fourth studio album by Australian band Cold Chisel, released on 8 March 1982.
-It was recorded and mixed at Paradise Studios and EMI Studios 301, Sydney (Sep-Dec 1981).
+It was recorded and mixed at Paradise Studios and EMI Studios 301, Sydney, between September and December 1981.
 It reached number one on the Australian charts, remaining in the charts for 40 weeks, and also topped the New Zealand charts.
 The working title for the album was "Tunnel Cunts".

 At the 1982 Countdown Music Awards, the album was nominated for Best Australian Album.